 - apply for Vocational Rehabilitation and Employment (VR&E) services

-This new initiative is available if you have at least 90 days of aggregate service after Sept.
+This is available if you have at least 90 days of aggregate service after Sept.
 10, 2001, or if you were discharged with a service-connected disability after 30 days.
 You must also have received an honorable discharge.